How did I arrive in Makarska

-Next to St. Peter's peninsula there is a big complex of Makarska beaches, which is a few kilometres long.
+Next to St. Peter's peninsula there is a big complex of beaches, which is a few kilometres long.
 I could see at first sight that the beaches were beautiful.
-During the summer season, the area is lively and full of people, since it features lots of hotels and apartments.
-Just as you would expect, there are many bars, ice-cream shops, jet-ski rental services, water parks, beach equipment stores, and all the other necessary facilities.
+During summer, the area is lively and full of people, since there are many hotels and apartments.
+Just as you would expect, there are also bars, ice-cream shops, jet-ski rental services, water parks, beach equipment stores, and all the other necessary facilities.

 What fascinated me was the quality of the sea: although there are many houses and hotels, the sea is crystal clear with a beautiful greenish colour.

 Makarska is a compound of beautiful and modern beach complex on one side, and the old city with Riva on the other.
 The distance between these two parts is only a few hundred meters.

 Furthermore, Makarska is highly arranged and welcoming tourist destination,.
 The city authorities and all those working in tourism did their best to bring each guest the best experience possible.
 That's why I am not surprised by the huge interest of visitors to this small, charming city.